imsouza/beer-regression/README.md

 # Beer Regression

-A regression in beer consumption in the state of São Paulo
+A regression on beer consumption data in the state of São Paulo

 # Author